Harvey Norman: Domayne

 Domayne is a furniture, bedding, flooring, computers, electrical and homewares chain independently operated by franchisees (and whose brand is owned by Harvey Norman Holdings).
 They focus on fashion and design in their furniture range, with their hallmark being their range of contemporary, Australian-made furniture.
 While their focus is on furniture and bedding, certain outlets (such as former Joyce Mayne stores) also stock higher-end cooking appliances.
-As of 9 June 2016, there are 19 Domayne franchised complexes Australia-wide, with 12 in New South Wales (Alexandria, Auburn, Belrose, Caringbah, Castle Hill, Kotara, Liverpool, Maitland, North Ryde, Penrith, Warrawong, West Gosford), 3 in Queensland (Bundall, Fortitude Valley, Maroochydore), 2 in Victoria (Melbourne QV, Springvale) and Western Australia (City West Perth, Osborne Park), and 1 each in the Australian Capital Territory (Fyshwick) and South Australia (Marion).
+As of 9 June 2016, there are 17 Domayne franchised complexes Australia-wide, with 10 in New South Wales (Alexandria, Auburn, Belrose, Caringbah, Castle Hill, Liverpool, North Ryde, Penrith, Warrawong, West Gosford), 3 in Queensland (Bundall, Fortitude Valley, Maroochydore), 2 in Victoria (Melbourne QV, Springvale) and Western Australia (City West Perth, Osborne Park), and 1 each in the Australian Capital Territory (Fyshwick) and South Australia (Marion).

 As of December 2019, some Domayne stores are listed as 'Harvey Norman @ Domayne'.

 Joyce Mayne

-Joyce Mayne (slogan: Where the smart money shops) is a retail chain offering similar products to Harvey Norman.
+Joyce Mayne is a retail chain offering similar products to Harvey Norman.
 They mainly offer whitegoods, small appliances, stationery and IT products (such as mobile phones, computers and printers).
-There are seven Joyce Mayne stores in Australia as of 1 November 2018 – four in Queensland (Maroochydore, Chancellor Park, Toowoomba and Townsville), two in New South Wales (Nowra and Warrawong) and one in the Northern Territory (Darwin).
+There are four Joyce Mayne stores in Australia as of 17 July 2025 – three in Queensland (Maroochydore, Chancellor Park and Townsville) and one in the Northern Territory (Darwin).